marmelab/react-admin/docs/Inputs.md

 <SelectArrayInput source="author_id" choices={choices} optionText="full_name" optionValue="_id" />
 ```

-You can use a custom field name by setting `disableValue` prop:
+You can use a custom field name by setting the `disableValue` prop:

 ```jsx
 const choices = [